sandragodinhosilva/melange/docs/index.md

 * * *

-## 2) Feature Selection

-After the annotation step, MeLanGE offers the possibility to identify the most important genome functions to distinguish genomes according to a category such as isolation source, environmental characteristics, etc. Such mapping information should be specified in the medatata.csv file.

-By default, MeLanGE only runs the functional annotation pipeline.
-To also run the feature selection pipeline, substitute True in the `config.yml` to run feature selection:

-    # --- Run Feature Selection (True or False)
-    FS: True

-* * *

 ## Future implementations
 - [ ] Improve report output.

 * * *

-## Citing MeLanGE
+## Citing Melange
-At the moment, MeLanGE does not have a publication describing its features (we are working on it).
-Please use a link to MeLanGE Github when referring to this tool.
+At the moment, Melange does not have a publication describing its features (we are working on it).
+Please use a link to Melange Github when referring to this tool.

-### MeLanGE Contributions
+### Melange Contributions
 * Sandra Godinho Silva <sup>1,2</sup> - [MicroEcoEvo](https://www.facebook.com/MicroEcoEvo/) - [iBB, IST](https://ibb.tecnico.ulisboa.pt/).
 * Masun Nabhan Homsi <sup>3</sup> - [UFZ, Leipzig](https://www.ufz.de/).
 * Tina Keller-Costa <sup>1,2</sup> - [MicroEcoEvo](https://www.facebook.com/MicroEcoEvo/) - [iBB, IST](https://ibb.tecnico.ulisboa.pt/).